five-over-four/remote_jupyter_windows/README.md

 Having saved the batch script, you can use the same connect.sh script now to automatically connect to the remote pc with immediate Jupyter access.

 ## End
-The purpose of this writeup is to simplify the process I spent the better part of two days going through.
+The purpose of this write-up is to simplify the process I spent the better part of two days going through.
 [Here is the windows resource for configuring openSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_server_configuration).